Matita: Applications

-focused on the development of a formally verified, complexity preserving compiler from a large subset of C to the assembler of a MCS-51 microprocessor.
+focused on the development of a formally verified, complexity preserving compiler from a large subset of C to the assembly language of a MCS-51 microprocessor.

 Documentation

 The Matita tutorial provides a pragmatic introduction to the main functionalities of the Matita interactive theorem prover, offering a guided tour through a set of non-trivial examples in the field of software specification and verification.